plural-activism/plural-pride-walk/slides.md

 ## How to make ya pride accessible?

 <!--
 Obviously I dont wanna place all the responsibility on the individual.
-If ya planing to organize a pride, or any other protest for that matter, the following is for ya.
+If ya& planing to organize a pride, or any other protest for that matter, the following is for ya&.
 -->
 ---